pivotal-cf/pivnet-resource/metadata/README.md

 * `included_files` *Optional.* A list of files or components included with this file.

+## File Groups

+The top-level `file_groups` key is optional.
+If provided, it is permitted to be an empty array.

+* `id` *Optional.* If provided, it will add the existing file group to the release.

+* `name` *Optional.* Ignored if `id` is provided.
+Required otherwise.
+Creates a new file group with the name.

+* `product_files` *Optional.* Ignored if `id` is provided.
+Creates a new file group with the provided product file ids attached to it.
+The ids listed must be of existing product files.

 ## Dependency Specifiers

 The top-level `dependency_specifiers` key is optional.